-Professional development: Daniel has co-created and participated in various musical projects playing different genres including Afro Brazilian beats, Sertanejo, Latin Rock, Spanish Ballads, Progressive Rock, Funk, among others.
+Professional development: Daniel has co-created and participated in various musical projects playing different genres including Afro-Brazilian beats, Sertanejo, Latin Rock, Spanish Ballads, Progressive Rock, and Funk, among others.

-Professional development: She studied at Berklee College of Music Pro Music (MB-Songwritting).
+Professional development: She studied at Berklee College of Music Pro Music (MB-Songwriting).
 She is a composer, singer, pianist, and vocal instructor.
 Currently, she is the frontwoman and songwriter at MArs Rising Band.

 Iris Merle was always inclined to pursue music and the arts all her life.
-She started singing at a young age at her school choir esemble.
-She won at a state-level chorale middle school competition in Mexico.
+She started singing at a young age in her school choir ensemble.
+She won a state-level chorale competition in Mexico.
 Later on, she became a backup singer at a Bay Area Salsa group and also at a Latin Jazz ensemble.